stochasticHydroTools/libMobility/README.md

 # libMobility
-This repository contains several solvers that can compute the hydrodynamic mobility (at the RPY level) of a group of particles (in different geometries) with forces and/or torques acting on them.
+This repository contains several solvers that can compute the action of the hydrodynamic mobility (at the RPY level) of a group of particles (in different geometries) with forces and/or torques acting on them.

 In particular, given a group of forces and torques, T=[forces; torques], the libMobility solvers can compute: